FAIRmat-NFDI/pynxtools-em/src/pynxtools_em/configurations/README.md

       Therefore, in practice it makes sense to use this case to be specific about which unit should be used on the *trg* side.
 However, for parsers which cover many file formats, like pynxtools-em, this will ask people to add potentially duplicated information.
-In summary, it is best to use a global look-up table for all concepts in an application definition and then infer the unit from this table.
+In summary, it is best to use a global look-up dictionary for all concepts in an application definition and then infer the unit from this dictionary.
 The actual unit conversion is performable then e.g. with pint.

     * ```(str, str | list[str])``` aka case two.